Especialização - Janaina

 Computer games in 2034 are likely to offer simulated worlds and interactive storytelling that's more engaging than linear presentations such as those in most movies today.
 For this new entertainment, the simplest accomplishment we need is artificial actors rendered in real time in high-definition animation.
 Adapting stories to individual users will be much harder.
 Once solved, the resulting user interfaces will be much more appealing to a broad market than current computer games, which typically feature convoluted gameplay and simplified worlds.

-signs of agency and work to defend their owner's online interests rather than sitting passively, waiting for commands.
+Even without full AI, computers will exhibit more signs of agency and work to defend their owner's online interests rather than sitting passively, waiting for commands.
 Richer interaction styles are also likely, both in terms of gestures, physical interfaces, multi-device interfaces, and the long-awaited decent high-resolution flat screen.

 Certainly, our personal computer will remember anything we've ever seen or done in both cyberspace and meatspace.
 A complete HDTV record of every waking hour of your life will consume 0.01 EB, or 2% of your harddisk.